 Degree and Diploma Certificates:

-On completion of your degree you will be awarded Degree and Diploma certificates in respect to the courses you have enrolled.
+On completion of your degree you will be awarded Degree and Diploma certificates according to the programme you enrolled in.

-Students who have officially passed all the exams and are eligible for graduation will be graduating during the graduation ceremony which will happen once in a year in early July.
+Students who have officially passed all the exams and are eligible for graduation will be graduating during the graduation ceremony which takes place once in a year in early July.